mcandre/tigris/DEVELOPMENT.md

 # INSTALL

-(Adjust git forks, clone URLs, remotes, HEAD pointer, and local directory name as needed.)
+(Adjust git forks, clone URLs, remotes, HEAD pointer, and/or local directory name as needed.)

 1. Clone the project to a local directory.